-(a) Nothing in this Chapter shall be construed to limit the city's power to require fees or land dedication for park or recreation purposes as a condition of approval of a tentative map or preliminary parcel map pursuant to the Subdivision Map Act of the State of California or Chapter 6 of the City Code; nor shall they apply to the repair of damages caused by natural disasters such as earthquakes, floods or fires as determined by the city; nor shall they apply to the construction of any nonresidential buildings or structures; nor shall they apply to any unit for which the park and recreation fee had been paid based on the then existing and established fee density formula; nor shall they apply to an existing building that is altered or expanded where no additional residential units are created and where the use is not changed; nor shall they apply to the first single-family dwelling unit in a single-family residential district (R1) as described in Section 14-16.200 of the City Code; nor shall they apply to single room occupancy (SRO) living unit facilities as defined in Section 14-18.708 of the City Code.
+(a) Nothing in this Chapter shall be construed to limit the city's power to require fees or land dedication for park or recreation purposes as a condition of approval of a tentative map or preliminary parcel map pursuant to the Subdivision Map Act of the State of California or Chapter 6 of the City Code; nor shall they apply to the repair of damages caused by natural disasters such as earthquakes, floods or fires as determined by the city; nor shall they apply to the construction of any nonresidential buildings or structures; nor shall they apply to any unit for which the park and recreation fee had been paid based on the then existing and established fee density formula; nor shall they apply to an existing building that is altered or expanded where no additional residential units are created and where the use is not changed; nor shall they apply to the first single-family dwelling unit in a single-family residential district (R1) as described in Section 14-16.200 of the City in Section 14-18.708 of the City Code.

-(b) The requirements established by Article 2 of Chapter 6 relating to subdivisions shall not apply to commercial or industrial subdivisions, nor do they apply to nonresidential condominium units, nor do they apply to projects or stock cooperatives which consist of the subdivision of air space in an existing apartment building which is more than five (5) years old when no new dwelling units are added, nor do they apply to parcel maps for a subdivision containing less than five (5) parcels and not used for residential purposes; nor do they apply to a maximum of two (2) dwelling units that exist on a property if, at the time the subdivision is approved, the existing units are to remain on the property, nor do they apply to any units for which the park and recreation fee required by this Article had been paid based on the then existing and established density formula.
+Code; nor shall they apply to single room occupancy (SRO) living unit facilities as defined subdivisions shall not apply to commercial or industrial subdivisions, nor do they apply to nonresidential condominium units, nor do they apply to projects or stock cooperatives which consist of the subdivision of air space in an existing apartment building which is more than five (5) years old when no new dwelling units are added, nor do they apply to parcel maps for a subdivision containing less than five (5) parcels and not used for residential purposes; nor do they apply to a maximum of two (2) dwelling units that exist on a property if, at the time the subdivision is approved, the existing units are to remain on the property, nor do they apply to any units for which the park and recreation fee required by this Article had been paid based on the then existing and established density formula.